arve0/master/thesis.md

 In addition, it's easy to "get lost" in the tissue microarray with the limited field of view.
 The glass slides holds 14 columns of specimen spots, which is 60 side by side non-overlapping images with a 25x objective.
-This means one must keep track of the position in the array.
-If one loses track over specimen row and column position, one need to go to a reference point, usually the edge of the array, to get back on track.
+This means it's a must keep track of the position in the array.
+If losing track over specimen row and column position, one needs to go to a reference point, usually the edge of the array, to get back on track.

 A simple means to avoid some of the steps in the intricate procedure above is